nigelcharman/ombfw-videos/reporting-omb-video/script.md

 Advanced users could also add the observation to the `Weed Management Aotearoa NZ project` and fill in additional details.

 These additional fields are used to manage the weed patch over time.

-See the `Updating Old Man's Beard status` video to find out more.

 ---